hetmanskyi-cloud/AWS/terraform/modules/interface_endpoints/README.md

 - Existing **VPC** and **private subnets** must be provided.
 - Ensure **DNS hostnames and DNS support** are enabled in the VPC.
 - Sufficient **IAM permissions** to create VPC Interface Endpoints and Security Groups.
-- Optionally, a **KMS Key ARN** if endpoint policies reference KMS.

-### Requirements

-- **Existing VPC and Private Subnets**:
-  - Ensure the VPC and private subnets exist before deploying this module.

 ---